Meikelele/payment-and-order-optimalization/README.md

   - [Tests](#tests)

 ## Project Goal
-<p>The goal of this project is to develop an algorithm that, given a list of orders, available promotions, and a customer wallet (payment methods with limits and discounts), selects the optimal way to pay for each order to maximize the total discount while fully covering all orders.
-The algorithm should minimize credit-card spending by preferring loyalty points when it does not reduce the applicable discount.</p>
+The goal of this project is to develop an algorithm that, given a list of orders and a customer wallet (payment methods), selects the optimal way to pay for each order.
+The algorithm should minimize credit-card spending by preferring loyalty points.